- Annual Meeting

 WEST BAY.
 West Bay is the body of water west of Galveston Island centered at 29°16' N, 94°57' W. Entry to the bay is gained through Galveston Bay on the north and San Luis Pass on the south.
 The county line between Galveston and Brazoria counties passes diagonally through the bay.
 Chocolate Bay is a major extension of West Bay to the northwest.
 The causeway supporting the highway and railroad that connect Galveston Island to the mainland separates West Bay from Galveston Bay.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Art Leatherwood, "WEST BAY," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/rrw01), accessed November 28, 2015.
-Uploaded on June 15, 2010.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Art Leatherwood, "WEST BAY," accessed December 16, 2018, http://www.tshaonline.org/handbook/online/articles/rrw01.